boulund/tentacle/documentation/source/installation.rst

 *****************
 .. sidebar:: Python 2.7

     Since Tentacle requires Python 2.7, make sure that this is the Python version used when creating your virtualenv.
+It is possible to specify a PYthon binary for use in the created virtualenv with the ``--python`` argument to virtualenv.
+E.g. ``virtualenv --python=/usr/bin/python2.7
+    tentacle_venv``.

 The recommended way to use Tentacle is to setup a Python virtualenv (virtual environment), into which all required packages are installed.
 You can read more